hferentschik/control-your-jvm/manus.md

 be changed in case your Docker host as a different IP!_

 Commands are default Java command line tool commands or docker commands, except `docker-enter`.
-The latter is a shortcut for the following
+The latter is a bash function defined as:
 (see also [docker-enter](https://github.com/jpetazzo/nsenter/blob/master/docker-enter)):

 ```